mtngrown/mtngrown.github.io/source/2014/12/25/battling-for-hue.html.markdown

   not moving them away, hence losing them to ARVN on turn 3.
 * Forgot to roll for VC activation as a result of capturing the ARVN 1st Div.
 HQ.
 I believe I missed only one turn though.
+* Did not airlift ARVN on Feb.
+3, despite having a clear airfield.
+  Conversely, did not block the arifield with VC or NVA to prevent airlift.

 ### Handicapping